 On the technology side, organizations should consider cloud solutions, emerging data analytics and monetization platforms, data privacy and compliance tools, data security and encryption tools, consent management platforms, and data de-identification software.
 The most complex data value plays will require a considerable technology integration effort.
 To build the optimal data value tech stack, healthcare organizations will often be best served by working with partners that understand data governance, region-based data compliance, data transformation, and the potential of the toolsets above.

-Healthcare organizations must also carefully consider the ethical and legal implications of using data in new ways and their risk appetite.
+Healthcare organizations must also carefully consider the ethical and legal implications of using data in new ways and decide what their appetite for risk is.
 All innovations must align with existing data protection regulations and data consent clauses.
 Tracking these data restrictions across geographies, legacy systems, and customer scenarios can be much more complicated than healthcare leaders anticipate.
 In some cases, pending litigation will also affect the path forward.

 Beyond Monetization: The New Data Imperative